Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

         # Add sync_dist=True to sync logging across all GPU workers
         self.log('test_loss', loss, on_step=True, on_epoch=True, sync_dist=True)

-It is possible to perform computation manually and log the value on rank 0.
+It is possible to perform some computation manually and log the reduced result on rank 0 as follow:

 .. testcode::